Battle of Es Sinn: Prelude

 Preparing for the coming Anglo-Indian advance was the Ottoman Sixth Army.
 The Ottoman Sixth Army was composed of the remnants of 35th and 38th Divisions.
 Although promised reinforcements, there was no guarantee that they would arrive anytime soon due to the lack of an effective rail network.
 Furthermore, with the campaign at Gallipoli nearing its climax, Ottoman resources were focused there as well as fending off Imperial Russia's offensive in the Caucasus Mountains.

 Not only had the 35th and 38th Divisions been gutted in the fighting early in 1915, they were undergoing a change in command.
 The previous commander for the Iraq Area Command, Colonel Süleyman Askeri Bey, after the defeats of Qurna and Shaiba, had killed himself while recuperating from wounds.
 His successor was Colonel Nureddin.
-A veteran of the Balkan Wars, Nureddin was charged by Envers Pasha with defending every inch of the Baghdad vilayet with an eye towards to recapturing Basra.
+A veteran of the Balkan Wars, Nureddin was charged by Enver Pasha with defending every inch of the Baghdad vilayet with an eye towards to recapturing Basra.

 Despite these orders, Nureddin's resources were limited.
 On paper, an Ottoman division was authorized between thirty and forty thousand men.
 However, it was rare that an Ottoman division was ever supplied to its authorized strength.
 On average, Ottoman divisions could muster approximately 17,500 men.
 The Sixth Army's available manpower for defending against Force D totaled about 10,000 men and 32 artillery pieces.
-Not only were his battalions severely understrength, Nurredin's force was composed primarily at this time of unreliable Arab conscripts.
+Not only were his battalions severely understrength, Nuruddin's force was composed primarily at this time of unreliable Arab conscripts.

 Nureddin chose to set his defenses at the Es Sinn, a bend along the Tigris south of Kut al Amarra.
 On the north or left bank, he dug in the troops of the 38th Division in a series of two networks.
 Both were anchored on the Tigris River, one extended to Suwada Marsh and the other ended in Ataba Marsh.
 The Suwada and Ataba marshes were considered impassable swamps.
 Their size, even in the dry months of late summer and early autumn were thought to make them effective barriers to any large scale enveloping maneuver.
 To the south of the Tigris, Nureddin constructed another series of trench-works, extending from the river to a strong redoubt.
 Although the southern trench lines were not anchored by impassable obstacles, the position was on some of the only elevated ground around, giving it an excellent field of fire.
 What reserves Nureddin did have, he would retain five miles upriver.
 A floating bridge would allow him to shift forces rapidly, but they would have to make a five-mile march to the fighting to be of use.